DIY - Finishing Techniques

 How you can quickly and easily see if your varnish film has adhesion

-The quality of a finish can be determined by film tests that are standardised.
-This can be used to determine resistance to staining with various hot or cold liquids, scratching, temperature variations, adhesion of the film to the substrate, etc. The tests are carried out after a minimum of 14 days after application (30 days according to some standards) and must be carried out by accredited laboratories in order to issue test bulletins.
+The quality of a finish can be determined by film tests which are standardized.
+The resistance to staining with various hot or cold liquids, scratching, temperature variations, adhesion of the film to the substrate, etc. The tests are carried out at least 14 days after application (some standards 30 days) and must be carried out by accredited laboratories in order to issue an analysis report.
 But we don't always need an official "answer".
 Sometimes we simply want to see if what we are doing is right.
-There are always simple, sometimes empirical, but very useful methods for this.
-This is the case for the adhesion of varnish film to the substrate or the adhesion of top coats to each other.
+For that there are always simple, sometimes empirical, but very useful methods.
+This is the case with the adhesion of the lacquer film to the substrate, or the adhesion of the finishing coats to each other.

-But first let's look at the causes of the lack of adhesion.
+But first let's see what causes the lack of grip.
 I will list the most important ones:

 • wood humidity too high

-• polishing improper bleaching of wood or between layers
+• sanding improper whitening of wood or between layers

 • contamination of the substrate with various substances - waxes, oils, dust, etc.

-• temperature too low or too high in the working environment
+• too low or too high a temperature in the working environment

 • large temperature difference between the object to be finished, the varnish and the environment